tinymce/tinymce-docs/_includes/configuration/skin.md

 ## skin

 This option allows you to specify the skin that TinyMCE should use.
-The default skin included with TinyMCE is named "lightgray".
+The default skin included with TinyMCE is named "oxide".

 **Type:** `String`